-The New Surrealist style is an extension of the Surrealist movement which was at its height in the 1920s.
+The New Surrealist style is an extension of the Surrealist movement, which was at its height in the 1920s.
 Artists working within this style combine imagery in uncanny and unexpected manners.

 The Recharge New Surrealist Prize is open to artists working in the painting discipline.
 NYFA defines painting as artwork being created using paint of any kind on any surface.

 You are able to submit work samples that includes multiple different media in the one work as long as paint is dominant media.

 No, 10 images is the maximum number of images you may upload for your application.
 You may